 Jan Lundgren is a renowned Swedish jazz pianist and composer who was raised in Ronneby in the south of Sweden.
 He began learning the piano at the age of five, and moved to Malmö in 1986 to study at the Academy of Music.
 He graduated in 1991 and later became a lecturer at the Academy.
 Lundgren has based in Ystad, on Sweden’s southern coast, since 2005, and is also artistic director of Ystad Jazz Festival.
 Lundgren is seen as one of the best pianists on the European jazz scene, and is published by the famous jazz label ACT.

 Mathæus Bech is Danish bassist with a BA from the Rhythmic Music Conservatory in Copenhagen.
-He plays a Ruebner double bass, and he is frequently performing with Harald Haugaard, Helene Blum and Mynsterland, a 12 member folk band awarded a Danish Music Award recently as "talent newcomer" of the year.
-Mathæus has recently released a new album with his duo "Sebastian & Mathæus" titled Ind/Udgang.
+He plays a Nick Lloyd double bass, and he is frequently performing with Harald Haugaard, Helene Blum and Mynsterland, a 12 member folk band awarded a Danish Music Award recently.
+Mathæus has released several albums, latest with the duo "Sebastian & Mathæus" titled Ind/Udgang.
 Besides being a performing artist he's also the founder of the acoustic recording company "Bech Rec" specialised in live recording of acoustic music.

 Club Manager & Artist Coordinator